JemmyAzuka/Sales-Analysis/README.md

 ## Features

 Data Loading: Utilize glob to efficiently load multiple CSV files from the data folder.

-Data Cleaning: Leverage pandas to clean, preprocess, and transform the sales data.
+Data Cleaning: Leverage Pandas to clean, preprocess, and transform the sales data.

 Key Metrics: Calculate essential sales metrics such as total revenue, average sales, and more.

 Visualizations: Create insightful visualizations using Matplotlib or Seaborn based on the analysis.

 Customization: Modify the analysis process to suit your specific business needs.